 Does It Cost to Port a Number?

 Legally, companies can charge you to port your number.
-Contact your current provider to find out what it charges, just in case.
-You'll be able to request a waiver, however every company has completely different rules.
+Contact your current provider to find out what it costs, just in case.
+You'll be able to request a waiver.
+However, every company has completely different rules.
 That said, no company can refuse to port your number simply because you have not paid a porting fee.
 For that matter, despite pressure from customer-service agents, the company cannot legally refuse to port your number even though you're behind on your payments to your current provider.
 However, you stay liable for the debt though, even after the number transfer.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.